 2. Choosing Materials: The 2026 Budget

 Forget about standard acoustic foam—it’s flammable and does a poor job of dampening low frequencies.
+Before buying materials, make sure to check the overall crypto heating economics to ensure your silencer box investment fits your ROI goals.

 | Material | Purpose | Est. Price |